mycodecrafting/php-beanstalk/docs/source/class-ref/BeanstalkCommandPeek.rst

     :Description: Parse the response for success or failure.
     :param string $response: Response line, i.e, first line in response
     :param string $data: Data recieved with reponse, if any, else null
-    :param BeanstalkConnection $conn: BeanstalkConnection use to send the command
+    :param Beanstalk\Connection $conn: BeanstalkConnection use to send the command
-    :returns: *BeanstalkJob*
+    :returns: *\Beanstalk\Job*
-    :throws: *BeanstalkException* When the job doesn't exist or there are no jobs in the requested state
+    :throws: *\Beanstalk\Exception* When the job doesn't exist or there are no jobs in the requested state
-    :throws: *BeanstalkException* When any other error occurs
+    :throws: *\Beanstalk\Exception* When any other error occurs

 .. php:method:: returnsData(  )